sisl/Contrail/docs/source/tutorial.rst

 Contrail allows users to save both generated data sets (generated_waypoints.dat) and previously used generation models (generated_model.json).

-Refer to `waypoints_overview.rst <https://github.com/sisl/Contrail/blob/migration_to_contrail/docs/source/waypoints_overview.rst>`_ for the structure of a waypoint file.
+Refer to `waypoints_overview.rst <https://github.com/sisl/Contrail/blob/migration_to_contrail/docs/source/waypoints_overview.rst>`_ for the
+structure of a waypoint file.

-Refer to `generation_model_overview.rst <https://github.com/sisl/Contrail/blob/migration_to_contrail/docs/source/generation_model_overview.rst>`_ for the structure of a generation model file.
+Refer to `generation_model_overview.rst <https://github.com/sisl/Contrail/blob/migration_to_contrail/docs/source/generation_model_overview.rst>`_
+for the structure of a generation model file.

 Steps to Save Waypoints and Models:
 -------------------------------------

 #.
 Click *Save Waypoints (.dat) or Model (.json)*
    * This will trigger a popup window where you can select whether you'd like to save the generated waypoints, the generation model, or both.
 #.
-Fill in the names for the desired files and then click *Save.*
+Fill in the names for the desired files.
+#.
+Click *Save*.
    * This will automatically save the waypoint files to the scr/data folder and the generation models to the scr/models folder within the local repository.
    * If the files are not too large, the browser will also present the files as a download.

 You can only save after generating a data set, not after uploading a waypoints file or creating a nominal encounter.